 The Amber Room in the Catherine Palace

 The Amber Room is a complete chamber decorated by amber panels, gold leaf and mirrors.
-It was created in the 18th century but, unfortunately, it disappeared during the Second World War.
+It was created in the 18th century but, unfortunately, it disappeared during World War II.
 Before it was lost, the Amber Room was sometimes known as the ’Eighth Wonder of the World’.

-It was recreated by skilled craftsmen using 6 tonnes of 350 ‘shades’ of Baltic amber, and completed in 2003.
+It was recreated by skilled craftsmen using six tonnes of 350 ‘shades’ of Baltic amber, and completed in 2003.